Frequently Asked Questions (FAQs)

 Woods as a master of golf, Pablo Casals as a master of the cello.
 Some cultures such as Japan acknowledge Zen masters,

 Tea Ceremony masters, Aikido masters.
-However, it is harder to identify "conversation masters," and agreement on who
+However, it is harder to identify masters of conversation and agree who

-they are can be difficult.
+they are.
 Historical examples are Socrates, Benjamin Franklin, Samuel Clemens, and Oscar Wilde,

 plus thousands of lesser known masters.
 Masters exhibit a consistently high level of skill.